robang74/redfishos/forum/quick-start-guide.md

 ### PASSWORDLESS SSH

-To gain a secure and fast password-less access to you device via a SSH session, read the instruction from this *Patch Manager* patch:
+To gain a secure and fast password-less access to your device via a SSH session, read the instructions from this *Patch Manager* patch:

 * https://coderus.openrepos.net/pm2/project/sshd-publickey-login-only

-The SSHd service can be configure from
+The SSHd service can be configured from

 * Settings:System -> System:Developer mode -> enable -> Remote Connection